PHISHING INDEX

 Analyzing the text of the message we notice right away that the sender's e-mail address comes from a generic <Assistenza Clienti> (Customer Support), used as a label to hide the real sender, which is unrelated to Aruba's official domain.
 This is definitely anomalous and should, at the very least, make us suspicious.
 We can see, however, that the cyber criminal had the foresight to include the well-known Aruba logo to make the message more trustworthy.

-Anyone who unluckily clicks on the link RINNOVA IL DOMINIO (RENEW THE DOMAIN), you will be redirected to an anomalous WEB page that is unrelated to Aruba's official website, but which has already been reported as a DECEPTIVE WEBSITE/PAGE.
-In fact it is run by cyber-criminals who want to get hold of your most valuable data in order to use them for illegal purposes.
+RENEW THE DOMAIN), you will be redirected to an anomalous WEB page that is unrelated to Aruba's official website, but which has already been reported as a DECEPTIVE WEBSITE/PAGE.
+In fact it is run by cyber-criminals who want to get hold of your most valuable data in order to use it for illegal purposes.

-January 18, 2024 ==> Smishing UniCredit
+18 January 2024 ==> Smishing UniCredit

 We analyze below a new smishing attempt to obtain sensitive data through a fraudulent text message.